nanderson815/atlanta-triathlon-club/src/pages/atc-coaches/index.md

       Jennifer Myers
       Assistant Bike Coach
     image: /img/img_8783-2.jpeg
-  - name: |-
-      Brandy Garland
-      Co-Head Bike Coach Energy Lab Indoor Cycling Instructor
-    image: /img/img_1260.jpeg
-    about: >-
-      Brandy grew up playing soccer competitively for the Olympic Development Team, Oklahoma State and Mississippi State Universities.
-After hanging up her soccer cleats, she spent the next several years trying different recreational sports.
-When she saw an Ironman race on TV, she was intrigued.
-A year later a co-worker asked if she’d ever considered triathlons and gave her a bike.
-That was all the motivation she needed to dip her toes in the water.
-It was love at first race!

-      As soon as she finished her first sprint race, she knew she needed community to learn from and joined ATC in 2018.
-Over the ensuing years she’s completed sprint, Olympic and 70.3 distance races as well as 1 marathon.
-Her preferred race is Olympic distance.
-Although finding her on the roll call for races these days is challenging since she mostly prefers cheering and encouraging others.
   - about: >-
       Brad has a Bachelor’s Degree in exercise physiology and a Master’s Degree in physical education.
 He is a USA Triathlon Level 1 certified coach.